tngzng/ranked-choice/README.md

 # ranked-choice
+This is a simple ranked choice election simulation meant to: 1) ballpark the number of elimination rounds in NYC's 2021 mayoral race, and 2) see which of the more popular candidates are likely to be eliminated before the final round of tabulations.

 ## takeaways
 While it may be tempting for progressive voters to list only one or two progressive candidates, this strategy can have the effect of not voting at all.